Writer Profile

 It All Started at a Ramen Shop in Hiyoshi

 The roots of Leo go back to my days as an undergraduate at Keio.
-When I was a sophomore, there was a ramen shop near the Hiyoshi Campus that was, frankly, not very delicious.
-It was the kind of place where only about five customers would come in a single day.
-Due to certain circumstances, I ended up helping manage that ramen shop with several Keio friends, but the discussions we had about taste at that time were very difficult to navigate.
-As a science student, I liked discussing things using numbers even back then, but numbers never came up in talks about taste.
-Instead, the conversations were entirely qualitative, such as "Let's reduce the salt a bit more" or "Let's add this topping to bring out a little more umami."
-At that time, I felt a potential need for the quantification of taste.
+When I was a sophomore, there was a ramen shop near the Hiyoshi Campus that, frankly, wasn't very good.
+It was the kind of place where only about five customers would come in a day.
+Due to certain circumstances, I ended up helping manage that ramen shop with a few friends from Keio, but the discussions we had about taste were extremely difficult.
+Being a science student, I liked discussing things using numbers even back then, but numbers never came up in conversations about taste.
+The discussions were entirely qualitative, consisting of things like "let's reduce the salt a bit more" or "let's add this topping to bring out a little more umami."
+At that time, I felt a potential need to quantify taste.

 Later, as a senior, I saw my academic advisor at the time, Professor Koji Suzuki, and my seniors researching the technology that would become the basis for the current Leo, and it connected with my experience at the ramen shop.
-I thought that food and beverage manufacturers must be discussing taste even more than I did at the ramen shop, so there had to be customers who wanted to quantify it.
-Taste sensors had existed to some extent before then, but they faced challenges such as the inability to measure sweetness and low accuracy due to linear analysis methods.
+I figured that food and beverage manufacturers must be discussing taste even more than I did at the ramen shop, so there had to be customers who wanted to quantify it.
+Taste sensors did exist back then, but they faced challenges such as the inability to measure sweetness and low accuracy due to linear analysis methods.

 The AI taste sensor developed at Keio was a groundbreaking technological seed that solved the problems of previous taste sensors.
 I felt it had a strong chance of success as a business, so I founded AISSY immediately after completing graduate school.